 If you have an existing identity system, such as Microsoft Active Directory, you can integrate it using standards-based federation technology so AWS can be administered without additional credentials.
 The ability to manage these federated users gives you a more centralized system so you aren’t switching back and forth.

-IAM enables multi-factor authentication to add an extra layer of security for all users you create.
+IAM enables multi-factor authentication, which means your teammate's credentials aren't totally compromised when someone finds their notebook with all their passwords.
 After the user enters their username and password, they’ll have to enter an authentication code prompted by their AWS device.
 These devices include security keys, key fobs, or card displays provided by third-party suppliers.
 You can require multi-factor authentication for users to access certain resources.

 AWS IAM can help you enact more control over your organization while you’re physically out of the office and away from your teammates.
-Assigning the right policies to the right users with multi-factor authentication can greatly reduce the risk of a security breach.
-If you agree this feature of AWS is great for remote work and makes it more secure, contact us and we’ll help you get set up with AWS and guide you through IAM.
+Assigning the right policies to the right users with multi-factor authentication can seriously reduce the risk of a security breach, especially if you're working with someone who isn't the best at guarding their information.
+If you agree this feature of AWS is great for remote work and makes it more secure, contact us and we’ll help you get set up with AWS and guide you through IAM!